-TF BLACK was activated 18 December 1989 under the command of Colonel Robert C. "Jake" Jacobelly, who also served as commander of Special Operations Command South (SOC-SOUTH).
-Before H-hour, SOCSOUTH personnel and the headquarters unit of 3rd Battalion, 7th Special Forces Group (Airborne) [SFG (A)] moved to Albrook Air Force Base and together served as the TF BLACK headquarters and staff.
+TF BLACK was activated 18 December 1989 under the command of Colonel Robert C. "Jake"

+Jacobelly, who also served as commander of Special Operations Command, South (SOC-SOUTH).
+Before H-hour, SOCSOUTH personnel and the headquarters unit of 3rd BN, 7th SFG (A) moved to Albrook Air Force Base and together served as the TF BLACK headquarters and staff.

-The 3rd Battalion, 7th SFG (A), commanded by LTC Roy R. Trumbull, formed the core of TF BLACK and was reinforced by Company A, 1st Battalion, 7th SFG (A) from Ft.
-Bragg, North Carolina.
-TF BLACK had use of five MH-60 helicopters from the 617th Special Operations Aviation Detachment and two UH-60 helicopters from the 1st Battalion, 228th Aviation Regiment.
-Air Force AC-130s from the 1st Special Operations Wing were available to provide fire support.
+The 3rd BN, 7th SFG (A), commanded by LTC Roy R. Trumbull, formed the core of TF BLACK and was reinforced by Company A, 1st BN, 7th SFG (A) from Fort Bragg.
+TF BLACK had the use of five MH-60 helicopters from the 617th Special Operations Aviation Detachment and two UH-60 helicopters from the 1st BN, 228th Aviation Regiment.
+Air Force AC-130s from the 1st SOW were available to provide fire support.